-To assess the spectral response of radiolar eyes, we recorded ERG responses to isoquantal spectral stimuli at various wavelengths.
-These data were then transformed along a V-log I tuning curve to provide an approximate spectral sensitivity curve without testing multiple intensities at each wavelength.
+To assess the spectral response of radiolar eyes we recorded ERG responses to isoquantal spectral stimuli at various wavelengths.
+This data was then transformed along a v-log-I intensity tuning curve to provide an approximate spectral sensitivity curve without testing multiple intensities at each wavelength.